Pull to refresh

 Overview

 American forests have stored more carbon over the past two decades than at any point in the last century.
-A new study published in the Proceedings of the National Academy of Sciences identifies what's driving this: forest age accounts for the largest share, locking in 89 million metric tons of carbon annually as trees reach peak growth stages.
-Climate factors—temperature, precipitation, and elevated carbon dioxide—add another 66 million metric tons per year.
+A new study in the Proceedings of the National Academy of Sciences found that forest age is the primary driver, locking in 89 million metric tons of carbon annually as trees reach peak growth stages.
+Climate factors (temperature, precipitation, and elevated carbon dioxide) add another 66 million metric tons per year.

 The research matters because international climate agreements require countries to account for their carbon sinks.
 Until now, no study had systematically separated what portion of forest carbon storage results from deliberate human action versus natural processes.
 That distinction determines whether carbon credits are genuine climate progress or accounting fiction—a question worth billions of dollars in the voluntary carbon market.